iterative/dvc.org/static/docs/commands-reference/gc.md

 * `-T`, `--all-tags` - the same as `-a` but keeps cache for existing tags.
 It's useful if tags are used to track "checkpoints" of an experiment or project.

-* `-p`, `--projects` - if a single remote or a single cache are shared (e.g. a configuration one describe [here](/doc/use-cases/multiple-data-scientists-on-a-single-machine)) among different projects this option can be used to specify a list of them (each project is a path) to keep data that is currently referenced from them.
+* `-p`, `--projects` - if a single remote or a single cache is shared (e.g. a configuration one describe [here](/doc/use-cases/multiple-data-scientists-on-a-single-machine)) among different projects, this option can be used to specify a list of them (each project is a path) to keep data that is currently referenced from them.

 * `-c`, `--cloud` - also remove files in the remote storage. *This operation is